 The Chamber will notify our Ambassadors, Board of Directors, and membership of your upcoming event.
-You should expect 15-30 WCC members to attend.
 You should also invite your vendors, customers, family, friends, colleagues, local elected officials, and local media.

 The option is yours, but some hosts elect to provide light refreshments, a small gift/token for guests, and a door prize to spread good will and further promote return business.

-The Chamber will supply oversized ceremonial scissors, red ribbon, and a handsome engraved plaque to be presented to the host by a key Chamber leader.
-WCC will also take photos, but it’s often a good idea to ask an employee, co-worker, or friend to take additional pictures as a keepsake or for your own publicity efforts.
-The Chamber also publishes a follow up review, complete with photos, in the monthly newsletter, on the Chamber website, and on our Facebook page.
+The Chamber will supply oversized ceremonial scissors, red ribbon, and a plaque to be presented to the host by a key Chamber leader.
+We will also take photos, but it’s often a good idea to ask an employee, co-worker, or friend to take additional pictures as a keepsake or for your own publicity efforts.
+Photos will be published in the monthly Chamber newsletter and on the Chamber's Facebook page.

 Why Do A Ribbon Cutting?